Mountain pygmy owl: Reproduction

-Little has been observed regarding the social behaviour and reproduction of the mountain pygmy owl.
-Data is available from the Eurasian pygmy owl, which may be generalized and applied to the Northern pygmy complex.
+Little has been observed regarding the social behavior and reproduction of the mountain pygmy owl.
+Data is available from the Eurasian pygmy owl, which may be generalized and applied to the northern pygmy complex.
 Sexual maturity can commence at 5 months of age, followed by breeding at the age of 1 year.
 Pygmy owls form monogamous pairs, usually spanning one breeding season.
 Though, a pairing could return to the same nesting location for up to four years.
 The male displays courtship behaviour by a series of consistent hoots while jumping from branch to branch within a claimed territory.
 Initially, both sexes demonstrate hesitation and aggression towards each other.
-Duet singing decreases when the male demonstrates nesting behaviour.
+Duet singing decreases when the male demonstrates nesting behavior.
 Nests are formed in either hollowed tree cavities or woodpecker holes.
 Once the male locates a possible nest, he will fly into it and inform the female via his call so that she may inspect it.
 The female will choose the ideal cavity and begin to clean it; copulation will occur soon after.

 Mountain pygmy owls lay eggs between May 19 to June 14.
 Clutches range from 2 to 4 white eggs, which are laid at the base of the nest.
 The female will commence the approximately 28-day incubation period, once all the eggs have been laid.
 This would explain why chicks hatch within a short period of each other.
-It is thought that the mountain pygmy owl demonstrates similar feeding behaviour to that of the Eurasian pygmy owl.
+It is thought that the mountain pygmy owl demonstrates similar feeding behavior to that of the Eurasian pygmy owl.
 Once the eggs have hatched, the male mountain pygmy owl will provide more food to the female.
 An estimated 14 days after hatching, the nestlings have attained approximately 60% of their mature weight.
-It has been observed in several pygmy owl species that, within a month of hatching, 23-30 days, juveniles are able to fly and will leave their nests.
+It has been observed in several pygmy owl species that, within a month of hatching, 23–30 days, juveniles are able to fly and will leave their nests.
 The parental pair will remain in the vicinity of the nest, and provide protection for upwards of 20-30 additional days.